jsummers/imageworsener/readme.txt

    Currently, this only works with GIF files.
 It does not play through the GIF animation, so you might only get a partial image.

+ -includescreen
+ -noincludescreen
+   By default, a GIF image will be painted onto the GIF "screen".
+Use -noincludescreen to extract just the individual image.

  -pngcmprlevel <n>
    zlib-style compression level setting for PNG files, from 0 (no compression) to 9 (best, slowest).
 Default is 9.
 Use -1 for the libpng default